 Every year within every community in Ireland households and small businesses experience the trauma of being a victim of theft or burglaries.
 In addition, every year An Garda Siochána recover hundreds of thousands of pounds worth of stolen property from the hands of criminals, but all too often there is no way of identifying its rightful owners.
 Property Marking Ireland has a solution!

-Born in Tipperary, Denis is currently the Chief Executive of Macra na Feirme and holds qualifications in IT, sustainable rural development, business studies and has completed an executive MBA at NUIG.
+Born in Tipperary, Denis is currently the Chief Executive of Horse Sport Ireland having recently moved from the same position in Macra na Feirme.
+He holds qualifications in IT, sustainable rural development and business studies and has completed an executive MBA at NUIG.

 Prior to taking up the Macra na Feirme position Denis was a senior regional development executive with Enterprise Ireland.
 His role at the organisation included encouraging and supporting business start-ups and providing guidance to new developing businesses.